 It seems that whatever you pick up nowadays has some dietary sugar added into the product.
 But are all sugars the same?
 Not exactly.
 The vast world of sugars and sweeteners has grown in the last ten years, with an emphasis on low carb, low calorie, and keto-friendly lifestyles.
 Everybody is looking for the ‘new thing’ that will satisfy their sweet craving, without the negative health effects of plain ol’ sugar.

 Enter: Allulose.
 A naturally occurring, low calorie sweetener that isn’t manufactured in a lab and has great upsides.
 A high quality, healthy sugar alternative that’s got potential health benefits and tastes like real sugar.
-Allulose is being more popularly found in drinks, baking goods, mixes, etc. As its recently made headlines due to some positive FDA legislations surrounding allulose, don’t be surprised if you begin to notice ‘allulose’ all over the market.
+Allulose is being more popularly found in drinks, baking goods, coffee creamer, etc. As its recently made headlines due to some positive FDA legislations surrounding allulose, don’t be surprised if you begin to notice ‘allulose’ all over the market.

 What is it?

 Allulose is a low calorie, naturally occurring monosaccharide sugar, found in figs, raisins, jackfruit, etc. In specific, it’s a ketohexose, with a modified chemical rotation in its hydroxyl group.
 All in all, that means that allulose can be absorbed by our bodies, but cannot be metabolized, so it excretes the allulose in our urine.